cert-manager/website/content/en/docs/concepts/certificate.md

 cert-manager has the concept of `Certificate`s that define a desired X.509 certificate.
-A `Certificate` is a namespaced resource that references an `Issuer` or `ClusterIssuer` that determine what will be honouring the certificate request.
+A `Certificate` is a namespaced resource that references an `Issuer` or `ClusterIssuer` that determine what will be honoring the certificate request.

 When a `Certificate` is created, a corresponding `CertificateRequest` resource is